ajz3d/dynamite/README.md

 **Use Name Correspondence**: By enabling this toggle you will tell Dynamite to add suffixes to object names of retopo and reference meshes.
 Suffixes can be defined in **Retopo Suffix** and **Reference Suffix** parameters.
 If retopo suffix is set to `low` and reference suffix is set to `high`, object named `body` will be exported as `body_low` and `body_high`.
 This is useful for baking in Substance Painter.
 Note that if you're baking in *xNormal*, you will have to explode your bake groups instead of using name correspondence baking.

 **Triangulate** - triangulates the retopo mesh.
 Cage mesh will pick the triangulation up from retopo mesh.
 This is disabled by default because triangulation clutters the viewport and makes tweaking the cage more difficult.
 For a proper bake, make sure you enable it before exporting your bake bundles and make sure the triangulation matches your final asset's.
 Triangulation is performed with the *Divide SOP* set to defaults.
 Its settings will be externalized in the next version.
 Delaunay triangulation would be very welcome as an option if someone could provide its implementation... ;)

+**NOTE:** If you're exporting to FBX files, display flag of the subnet containing Dynamite network must be enabled (ROPs must be able to see what they are exporting).
+Otherwise, exported FBX files will be empty and unreadable.

 Press **Export All** button to export all bake groups.
 Load the result in the baker of your choice.